-While it is impossible to promise complete flood damage protection from water intrusion, with the right building design and materials plus patio door selection and installation, some of the potential risks and damage from flooding can be mitigated.
+While it is impossible to promise complete flood damage protection from water intrusion, with the right building design and materials, patio door selection, installation, and proper care and maintenance some of the potential risks and damage from flooding can be mitigated.

 If you’re wondering how to help protect your property from the risks of water damage, mold, and general headaches caused by flooding – we’ll take a look at what you can do to let the light in while keeping the water out.